 6] Use a VPN service

-Last but not the least, if you wish to regularly change your IP address and protect your DNS queries, you can opt for a VPN service and easily configure a VPN connection on your Windows device.
-Connecting to a VPN IP address will not only hide your true IP and location but also encrypt all data traffic to secure your network.
+Last but not the least, if you wish to change your IP address and protect your DNS queries regularly, you can opt for a VPN service and easily configure a VPN connection on your Windows device.
+Connecting to a VPN IP address will hide your true IP and location and encrypt all data traffic to secure your network.